demisto/content/Packs/FortinetFortiwebVM/Integrations/FortinetFortiwebVM/README.md

 There is no context output for this command.
 ### fortiwebvm-custom-whitelist-delete
 ***
-Delete Custom Global White List Object from Custom Global White List.
+Delete a custom global whitelist object from the custom global whitelist.

 #### Base Command